 History of Hawa Mahal :

-The monument is 5-storey building in pyramidal shaped.
+The monument is a 5-story building in pyramidal shapes.
 It’s 953 windows (also called jharokhas) decorated with intricate latticework.
 The elegant palaces that give Jaipur its old-world charm were largely constructed from locally sourced sandstone.

 It takes 21 minutes to travel from Hawa Mahal Jaipur to Jaigarh Fort.
-Approximate driving distance between Hawa Mahal Jaipur and Jaigarh Fort is 18 kms or 11.2 miles or 9.7 nautical miles .
+The approximate driving distance between Hawa Mahal Jaipur and Jaigarh Fort is 18 km or 11.2 miles or 9.7 nautical miles.